lukaszfilipek23-ai/Excel_Project-Data_Analytics/README.md

 ## Author

-**Łukasz Filipek**  Transitioning into Data Analytics with a background in project management and cost control.
+**Łukasz Filipek**  Aspiring Data Analyst with a background in project management and cost control.

 ---